seclab-ucr/Patchlocator/README.md

 The scripts are based on python2.7.

-Pygments modules required. `sudo pip install Pygments` to install it.
+Some modules required. `sudo pip install Pygments;sudo apt-get install libssl-dev`.

 ## 0x1 Locating patches in a repository branch.